 What Were the Limitations of Bohr's Atomic Model?

-For the hydrogen atom and the He + ion, this does not affect the spectrum, because both types of shells are energetically equal.
+It does not affect the spectrum concerning the hydrogen atom and the He + ion because both types of shells are energetically equal.
 However, for multi-electron atoms, the number of possible energy levels increases.
-In the spectrum, this manifests itself in a greater number of spectral lines.
+Therefore, it manifests itself in a more significant number of spectral lines in the spectrum.

 What Was Sommerfeld's Solution to the Limitations of the Bohr Model?